ibm-cloud-docs/power-iaas-cli-plugin/v1-pi-help.md

       --deployment-type string                    The custom deployment type ("EPIC" or "VMNoStorage").
   -i, --image string                              Operating system image identifier or name.
   -k, --key-name string                           Name of SSH key.
   -m, --memory float                              Amount of memory (in GB) to allocate to the instance.
-Default is 2GB. (default 2)
+Default is 2GB.
       --pin-policy string                         Pin policy ("none", "soft", "hard").
 Default is "none".
       --placement-group string                    The placement group ID of the group that the server will be added to.
   -r, --processor-type string                     Type of processors: "shared" or "dedicated" or "capped".
-Default is "dedicated". (default "dedicated")
+Default is "dedicated".
   -p, --processors float                          Amount of processors to allocate to the instance.
-Default is 1 core. (default 1)
+Default is 1 core.
       --replicant-affinity-policy string          Affinity policy to use when multicreate is used ("affinity", "anti-affinity")
       --replicant-scheme string                   Naming scheme to use for duplicate VMs ("suffix", "prefix").
       --replicants float                          Number of duplicate instances to create in this request.